 As was the case with early European works, Sandra's Illuminated Manuscripts contain images and words.
 The texts are sourced primarily from the great age of western European manuscripts, which roughly spans the 5th to the 15th centuries.
 The photographs are all original images by Sandra Tasca.

-The Illuminated Manuscripts can be read online at Sandra's Blurb Bookstore.
-They are also available for purchase at Blurb.
+The Illuminated Manuscripts can be previewed or purchased online at Sandra's Blurb Bookstore.

 Inquiries, please email email@example.com

 This volume features text taken from Catherine of Siena’s prayers and letters.
 The great mystic’s wisdom is illuminated with original photographs taken in Pisa, Siena, and Rome in 2017.

 A Portable Sanctuary is small in size, and was designed to fit into a backpack or purse.

 This lovely little book can be previewed online.

 Journey of the Soul into God

 This Illuminated Manuscript re-presents Bonaventure of Bagnoregio's spiritual guide to mystical union with God.
 In this work Bonaventure describes seven steps the "desiring soul" should follow to achieve the highest state of mystical contemplation.
 Journey of the Soul into God is considered a masterpiece of Medieval philosophy.